MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 HTTP defines a number of standard methods that can be used to send and retrieve data to/from a server.
 By far the most common are `GET` and `POST`.

 - When you request for a resource like a web page or image, the GET request will be used.

-Additional information can be set in the query parameters where it's visible to all
+- For the GET request, aAdditional information can be set in the query parameters where it's visible to all

-- When you submit a form, either the GET or POST can be used
+- When you submit a form, either the GET or POST can be used - the main difference is where the data to be sent is stored

 - A form POST request sends data to the server for processing in the message body, hidden from the user (but not encrypted!)